codewithgauravgupta/social_media_frontend/STEPS.md

 * Registering the page in BrowserRouter with a URL in the App.js file

-* Creating the Home page by following steps:
-    Creating the component and the page.
-        Create a directory in src called pages.
-            Inside the pages directory, create a new file called Home.jsx.
-This file will contain the UI for the Profile page:
-                Register this page in the App.js file Registering the page in BrowserRouter with a URL.
+# Writing the Requests Service

-* yarn add axios axios-auth-refresh and create a directory called `helpers` in the src folder of the React project and we’ll add a file called `axios.js`:
+* yarn add axios axios-auth-refresh

+* create a directory called `helpers` in the `src` folder of the React project and we’ll add a file called `axios.js`:

+# Creating a protected route wrapper:

 * protected routes: Create a new directory in the src directory called `routes` and create a file called `ProtectedRoute.jsx`.